Optimizing & Tracing Informal Supply Chains

 In the extreme, informal labor supply chains can lead to debt bondage and human trafficking.

-Our work will initially be focused on the market design of a technology that optimizes ethical recruitment of migrant workers from Myanmar into Thailand (the largest flow of economic migration in South East Asia).
+Our work is initially focused on the market design of technologies that optimizes ethical recruitment of migrant workers from Myanmar into Thailand (the largest flow of economic migration in South East Asia).